jtgry/lakemartinminimall/content/outdoor.md

 ---
-title: "Outdoor"
+title: Statuary & Pottery
-draft: false
-image: "images/lake.jpg"
+image: uploads/DSC_0377.jpg
-icon: "images/canoe.svg"
+icon: images/canoe.svg
 blocks:
+- template: block-image
+  heading: Fountains
+  content: Statuary, water fountains, and pottery provide more than just a decorative
+    piece for your home, garden or office.
+They are works of art and show psychological features to all environments.
+These beautiful concrete designs create and add sound to the most pleasant and relaxing places on earth.
+  image: images/lake.jpg
+  image_alignment: left
+  button_text: ''
+  button_url: ''
+- template: block-image
+  heading: Statuary
+  content: Our company has literally thousands of crafted custom concrete built fountains
+    and statuaries.
+Statuary, water fountains, garden fountains, planters, pottery, etc., are available in a large range of designs.
+Many of the larger pieces can be sent to residential or commercial developments straight from the factories.
+Our fountains run off of standard wall current and are easy and convenient to put in place.
+  image: images/lake.jpg
+  image_alignment: right
+  button_text: ''
+  button_url: ''
-  - template: "block-image"
+- template: block-feature
-    heading: "Big Green Egg"
+  heading: Big Green Egg
-    content: "Widely acclaimed as the original American-designed ceramic cooker, the Big Green Egg® was derived from an ancient clay cooking device known as a “kamado”.
-Originally a clay vessel with a lid, today’s EGG® is a modern ceramic marvel known for producing amazing culinary results for the novice and expert alike for over thirty years!"
+  content: Widely acclaimed as the original American-designed ceramic cooker, the
+    Big Green Egg® was derived from an ancient clay cooking device known as a “kamado”.
+    Originally a clay vessel with a lid, today’s EGG® is a modern ceramic marvel known for producing amazing culinary results for the novice and expert alike for over thirty years!
-    image: "images/lake.jpg"
+  image: images/lake.jpg
-    image_alignment: "left"
+  image_alignment: right
-    button_text: "Learn More"
+  button_text: Learn More
   button_url: "/Shop"
-  - template: "block-image"
+- template: block-content
-    heading: "Big Green Egg"
+  heading: Big Green Egg
-    content: "Widely acclaimed as the original American-designed ceramic cooker, the Big Green Egg® was derived from an ancient clay cooking device known as a “kamado”.
-Originally a clay vessel with a lid, today’s EGG® is a modern ceramic marvel known for producing amazing culinary results for the novice and expert alike for over thirty years!"
+  content: Widely acclaimed as the original American-designed ceramic cooker, the
+    Big Green Egg® was derived from an ancient clay cooking device known as a “kamado”.
+    Originally a clay vessel with a lid, today’s EGG® is a modern ceramic marvel known for producing amazing culinary results for the novice and expert alike for over thirty years!
-    image: "images/lake.jpg"
+  image: images/lake.jpg
-    image_alignment: "right"
+  image_alignment: right
-    button_text: "Learn More"
+  button_text: Learn More
   button_url: "/Shop"
-  - template: "block-feature"
-    heading: "Big Green Egg"
-    content: "Widely acclaimed as the original American-designed ceramic cooker, the Big Green Egg® was derived from an ancient clay cooking device known as a “kamado”.
-Originally a clay vessel with a lid, today’s EGG® is a modern ceramic marvel known for producing amazing culinary results for the novice and expert alike for over thirty years!"
-    image: "images/lake.jpg"
-    image_alignment: "right"
-    button_text: "Learn More"
-    button_url: "/Shop"
-  - template: "block-content"
-    heading: "Big Green Egg"
-    content: "Widely acclaimed as the original American-designed ceramic cooker, the Big Green Egg® was derived from an ancient clay cooking device known as a “kamado”.
-Originally a clay vessel with a lid, today’s EGG® is a modern ceramic marvel known for producing amazing culinary results for the novice and expert alike for over thirty years!"
-    image: "images/lake.jpg"
-    image_alignment: "right"
-    button_text: "Learn More"
-    button_url: "/Shop"

 ---
-Widely acclaimed as the original American-designed ceramic cooker, the Big Green Egg® was derived from an ancient clay cooking device known as a “kamado”.
-Originally a clay vessel with a lid, today’s EGG® is a modern ceramic marvel known for producing amazing culinary results for the novice and expert alike for over thirty years!

-The Big Green Egg stands alone as the most versatile barbecue or outdoor cooking product on the market, with more capabilities than all other conventional cookers combined.
-From pizza to ribs, or Thanksgiving dinner to desserts, the Big Green Egg will exceed all your expectations for culinary perfection!
-With five convenient sizes to choose from, there is a Big Green Egg to fit every lifestyle!

-To find out more about the Big Green Egg, visit there website at [www.biggreenegg.com](www.biggreenegg.com) or stop by and check it out in person in our mini mall.
-We have all sizes in stock with a large variety of accessories including grilling spices and sauces.